 Magill Estate is a winery just 15 minutes from the city and is

 home to the world-famous Penfolds Grange.
-Learn more about the winery's
+See Grange cottage - the original

-home of Dr Christopher and Mary Penfold.
-Indulge in a spot of wine tasting while
+home of Dr Christopher and Mary Penfold and indulge in a spot of wine tasting while

 enjoying stunning sunset views.
 Dine at